zilnhoj/verify_config_files/README.md

 	},
 ```
 ## rp_mapping.json
-In the raw date each services is referred to by is't URL.
+In the raw data csv file each services is referred to by it's URL.
 This is not very human readable.

-This file is used tho map the URL for the service to the service name.
+This file is used to map the URL for the service to the service name.

 To update the file:
 - copy a previous entry